 Professor and researcher Michal Masternak leads a UCF-based lab involved with the Translational Research Institute for Space Health, a NASA-funded effort that collects and studies data and biospecimens from commercial space flight participants.
 They are helping develop protocols for the Genomics and Space Medicine project (also called Space Omics) at the Baylor College of Medicine Human Genome Sequencing Center, which aims to study space travel’s impact on human health.

 Currently, Masternak and his team are studying specimens from Axiom Missions 2 and 3.
-Among the phenomena they are investigating is cellular senescence, ability to divide and grow.
+Among the phenomena they are investigating is cellular senescence, which occurs when cells lose their ability to divide and grow.
 Over time, senescent cells accumulate in tissue and are believed to contribute to aging and age-related diseases.
 Scientists may even be able to use cellular senescence to advance cancer therapy by stopping the spread of the disease.
 To better understand both of these, Masternak and his team are looking into circulating in blood noncoding micro-RNAs, small molecules influencing different genes.

 “We are focusing on cellular senescence because [it’s] something novel in the process of aging, and there are different interventions that actually can clear senescence cells from the body,” he says.
 “By studying this in this accelerated process, we may be able to develop pharmacological interventions before or after flight for astronauts in the future, [as well as for people on Earth].”